-In subsequent years the 'Shin-Bet' increased supervision on the meeting places of 'Sulam' activists and sent agents to report on what's going on inside them.
-One of these agents was Zeev Ekstein who revealed his real identity to one of the group's leaders (Yaakov Heruti) after a while, but the latter permitted him to continue his membership in 'Sulam' due to his commitment to stop his ties with his operatives.
-Several years later Ekstein was one of the assassins of Dr. Israel Kasztner.
+In subsequent years, the Shin Bet increased its monitoring of the meeting places of Sulam activists and sent agents to report on the meetings’ activities.
+One of these agents was Zeev Ekstein, who became convinced by the movement, revealed his true identity to one of the group’s leaders (Yaakov Heruti) and was permitted to remain a member of Sulam provided he break ties with the security forces.
+Several years later, Ekstein was one of the assassins of Dr. Israel Kastner.

-After Kasztner's assassination (March 1957), the state law enforcement agencies sought to carry out a broad enforcement move against 'Sulam'.
-In addition to the prosecution of the murderers, who were sentenced for imprisonment (but eventually released from jail some years later), legal proceedings were instituted against several key activists of the group, who were charged with indirect involvement and vicarious liability to the murder.
-Furthermore, the Attorney General filed an 'indictment' against Israel Eldad with three serious offenses: "fulfilling a position in the management of a terrorist organization"; "Publishing things in a plot to incite rebellion"; and "intention to instill hostility towards the legally incumbent government".
-However, a few months later the case was closed after the prosecution failed in its attempt to prove the connection between the underground organization and 'Sulam'.
+After Kastner’s assassination, the state law enforcement agencies sought to carry out broad enforcement moves against Sulam.
+In addition to the prosecution of the murderers, who were sentenced to imprisonment, but were eventually released from jail some years later, legal proceedings were instituted against several key proponents of the group, who were charged with indirect involvement and vicarious liability for the murder.
+Furthermore, the Attorney General filed an indictment against Israel Eldad, including three serious offenses: “fulfilling a position in the management of a terrorist organization”; “publishing material in a plot to incite rebellion”; and “intention to instill hostility toward the legally incumbent government.”
+However, a few months later, the case was closed after the prosecution failed in its attempt to prove the connection between the underground organization and Sulam.

-Worth mentioning that in the mid-1950s the state security bodies tried to disrupt and reduce the activities of some other ideological radical groups that operated in the public sphere like 'Sulam'.
-One of them was the weekly Haolam Hazeh edited by Uri Avnery, who set a critical agenda against Mapai leaders and institutions.
-Another one was 'The line of volunteers' – Shurat Hamitndvim organization, that fought against public corruption and for the sake of moral purity.
-An unusual move initiated by the "Security Services Commissioner" Issar Harel, against those bodies which he described as: "inciting and slandering the Israeli government, Mapai, and the Security Service", was the publication for almost two years (July 1956 - April 1958), of a weekly called Rimon which presented the government's positions and expressed its support in them.
+Worth mentioning also is that in the mid-1950s, the state security forces tried to disrupt and reduce the activities of certain other ideological radical groups that were operating in the public sphere.
+One of them was the weekly HaOlam HaZeh edited by Uri Avnery, who set a critical agenda against Mapai leaders and institutions.
+Another one was The Line of Volunteers (Shurat Hamitndvim) organization, that fought against public corruption and in favor of moral purity.
+In an unusual move initiated by the Security Services Commissioner Issar Harel to undermine those bodies he described as “inciting and slandering the Israeli government, Mapai, and the Security Service,” for almost two years (July 1956 – April 1958), the Shin Bet published a weekly called Rimon which positively presented the government’s positions.

-Another extremist ideological group that used to operate during that period, was the 'Young Hebrew Center' led by Yonatan Ratosh, which actually continued the path of the 'Canaanite' group, which formed in the 1940s.
-Now they concentrated mainly on publishing the journal Alef, which expressed the extreme anti-Zionist positions of the 'Canaanites'.
-Their main argument was that the basic goal of the Zionist movement to find a national solution to the 'problem of the Jews', is fundamentally wrong since Judaism is not a nation but a universal religion without a territorial basis.
-After the state establishment, the 'Canaanites' called for the opening of the second phase of the Hebrew Revolution, which is the abolition of the existing political structure of the Middle East, into a federal structure based on an alliance between the "natural nations which were born and operated in the ancient land"; The Fertile Crescent region.
+Another extremist ideological group that used to operate during that period was the Young Hebrew Center led by Yonatan Ratosh, which actually continued the path of the Canaanite Movement formed in the 1940s.
+During this period, they concentrated mainly on publishing the journal Alef, which expressed the extreme anti-Zionist positions of the Canaanites.
+Their main argument was that the basic goal of the Zionist movement to find a national solution to the “problem of the Jews” was fundamentally flawed since Jews are not a nation, but Judaism is a universal religion without a territorial basis.
+After the establishment of the State of Israel, the Canaanites called for the opening of the second phase of the Hebrew Revolution which would be the abolition of the existing political structure of the Middle East and its reconstitution into a federal structure based on an alliance between the “natural nations which were born and operated in the ancient land” of the Fertile Crescent.

-The three groups presented a radical alternative to the government policy and after the independence they claimed that the main reason for Israel's security, foreign, and economic problems, is its limited territorial area (the ceasefire lines), which even endanger its existence.
-Hence the urgent need to expand its borders whether through a military force according to 'Sulam', or by the establishment of a broad regional federation framework which Israel will play a key role in it, as claimed by 'Haolam Hazeh' and 'the Canaanites'.
-But therefore the state leadership must give up its Zionist character.
+The three groups presented a radical alternative to government policy, and after independence, they claimed that the main reason for Israel’s security, foreign, and economic problems, was its limited territorial area (the ceasefire lines) which, in fact, endangered its existence.
+Hence the urgent need to expand its borders, whether through military force as proposed by Sulam, or by the establishment of a broad regional federation framework in which Israel would play a key role, as proposed by HaOlam HZzeh and the Canaanites.
+In both cases, the abandonment of the Zionist character of the state was required.